crillab/pyxai/README.md

 <h3>What is the difference between PyXAI and other methods ?</h3>
 <p align="justify">

 The most popular approaches (SHAP, Lime, ...) to XAI <b>are model-agnostic, but do not offer any guarantees</b> of rigor.
-A number of <a href="https://arxiv.org/pdf/2307.07514.pdf">works</a> have highlighted several misconceptions about informal approaches to XAI (see the <a href="{{ site.baseurl }}/papers/">related papers</a>).
+A number of <a href="https://arxiv.org/pdf/2307.07514.pdf">works</a> have highlighted several misconceptions about informal approaches to XAI (see the <a href="https://www.cril.univ-artois.fr/pyxai/papers/">related papers</a>).
 Contrastingly, <b>PyXAI algorithms rely on logic-based, model-precise</b> approaches for computing explanations.
 Although formal explainability has a number of drawbacks, particularly in terms of the computational complexity of logical reasoning needed to derive explanations, <b>steady progress has been made since its inception</b>.
 </p>